ablazleon/Analysis-design-and-implementation-of-efficient-business-software-tools/README.md

 a.
 THen it is set an spreadsheet a source of truth for the ecommerce
 b.
 Remain teh same the changes to the website

+Create from my user an add to other users

 - manage invetory:

 To handle the stock of shop or every warehouse, it helps a software that tracks the wares.
 It can be used an spreadsheet, the problem is that the log of itneraction is lost.